 The promotion of modern scholarship on the IsmailisAdherents of a branch of Shi’i Islam that considers Ismail, the eldest son of the Shi’i Imam Jaʿfar al-Ṣādiq (d.
-765), as his successor. and their intellectual and cultural heritage is an important part of the Institute’s mandate.
+765), as his successor. and their intellectual and cultural heritage is an important part of the mandate of The Institute of Ismaili Studies.
 The publications arising from research in this field of Islamic studies now appear under the special imprints of the Ismaili Heritage Series and the Ismaili Texts and Translations Series.

 Explore our publication series